vfasteng/Assembler-lite/README.md

 | **grid**    | 'none'  | Valid values: `none`, `1x1`, `2x2`, `crosses`, `dots`, `xlines`, `ylines`.
 1x1 and 2x2 are rectangular grids of 1 and 2 meters side, respectively.  |
 | **gridColor** | '#ccc' | Color of the grid. |

-The best way to work with them is to press `ctrl-alt-i` to open the [inspector](https://aframe.io/docs/master/introduction/visual-inspector-and-dev-tools.html#a-frame-inspector), search for 'environment' in the filter box and select it, and tweak the parameters while checking the changes in realtime.
+The best way to work with them is to press `ctrl-alt-i` to open the [inspector](https://aframe.io/docs/master/introduction/visual-inspector-and-dev-tools.html#a-frame-inspector), search for 'ground' in the filter box and select it, and tweak the parameters while checking the changes in realtime.
 When you are happy, you can use the `Copy attributes` button or even better, copy the attributes logged in the browser's dev tools console.

 ## Performance
 This component removes all dressings used in environment component so it should perform OK.